-Robb texted me the other day and asked if I had a way for Caleb to shoot a predator on my trap line in a way that would make Caleb feel like he bagged it himself.
+Robb texted soon after and asked if I had a way for Caleb to shoot a predator on my trap line in a way that would make Caleb feel like he bagged it himself.

 I knew just how to make that happen.